-- Did you remember to click the “Schedule” button after modifying the date/time settings?
-For a post to publish, you must click the Schedule button.
+- Did you remember to click the Schedule button after changing your post’s date/time settings?
+For the post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on the resources of your web server, you could experience problems.
-If so, try reducing the number of scheduled posts and see if this solves the issue.
+Depending on your server resources, you could experience problems.
+If so, try reducing the number of scheduled posts and see if this fixes the problem.

 Queuing Posts For Publishing

-Queue Posts is a free WordPress plugin that lets you queue new posts and pages for publishing later.
+Queue Posts is a free plugin that lets you place new posts and pages in a queue for publishing later at a specified interval.

-When you create a new WP post or page, the plugin gives you the option of queuing your post …
+When you create a new post or page, the plugin gives you the option of queuing it for publishing later.

-This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a certain order, or between certain times and intervals …
+This is useful if you are scheduling multiple posts and would like these to be published in a specific order, or at specific times and intervals.

 Bulk Scheduling Posts

-There are a number of WordPress plugins that let you “autopost” content (add content automatically to WordPress sites).
+There are a number of WordPress plugins that are designed for “autoposting” or “autoblogging” content (adding content automatically to WordPress sites).

-To learn more, go here: Auto Post Scheduler – WordPress Plugin
+To learn more about this plugin, go here: Auto Post Scheduler

-Although you may not want all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that allows you to import bulk posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals in the future.
+Although you may not want to use an “autoblogging” plugin, WP Robot includes a module that lets you import bulk posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals.

-To learn more, go here: WP Robot – WP Plugin
+To learn more about using this plugin, go here: WP Robot

-If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).
+A plugin like WP Robot can be used to drip-feed content to your site over time.
+Additionally, if you plan to run a membership-style website, most professional membership plugins for WordPress also allow you to schedule your content to be ‘drip-fed’ to members at specific intervals (e.g. every 7, 14, or 30 days).